MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 #### widgetClickEvent object

 This object is passed as an argument to listeners of service worker widget events of type `widgetclick`.
-App windows can be opened in response to the `widgetclick` event, by using `clients.openWindow()`.
+You can open your app's window in response to the `widgetclick` event, by using `clients.openWindow()`.

 The `widgetClickEvent` object has the following properties: